BiznetGIO/digs/README.md

 Example commands:

 ```
 digs example.net A                         Query a domain using the configuration in the current directory
-digs example.net A -f custom.toml     ...using custom configuration
+digs example.net A --config custom.toml    ...using custom configuration
 ```

 Run `digs --help` to see more available options.